IsaT10/digital-nexus/README.md

 # 5 project feature

 - On this website, there are a lot of popular brands of products like Apple,Samsung.
-Also available mobile, camera, earbuds, etc.
+Also available mobile, camera, earbuds, etc. People can buy all of the popular brands in one space.

 - If there is a need to update some products I can update or edit them.